daryl-z/awesome-gpui/README.md

 - [GPUI Counter](https://github.com/derrickpersson/gpui-simple-counter) - A simple GPUI counter example
 - [GPUI Memory Game](https://github.com/justjavac/gpui-memory-game) - A memory matching game built with Rust and GPUI
 - [Hummingbird](https://github.com/143mailliw/hummingbird) - A modern music player written in Rust using GPUI, designed to be performant and lightweight with FLAC, MP3, OGG and WAV playback support
+- [PGUI](https://github.com/duanebester/pgui) - A GUI app to query and manage Postgres databases built with GPUI

 ## Blog Posts